texadactyl/jacotest.go/README.md

 All of the jactotest source code is written in Go as the name implies.
 See the ```src``` directory under the project root.

+Some additional utilities have been developed and reside in the ```utilities``` directory under the project root.

 # Installation and Operations

 ### Preliminaries